Skip to main content

 The rules also extend protections to the spouses of employees, particularly under GINA.
 An employer may offer an incentive for a spouse to provide information about their own health status (for example, through a health risk assessment), but this incentive is also capped.

 The maximum incentive for the spouse is limited to 30 percent of the cost of self-only coverage.
-Critically, GINA prohibits any incentive in exchange for the of an employee, their spouse, or their children, including family medical history.
+Critically, GINA prohibits any incentive in exchange for the genetic information of an employee, their spouse, or their children, including family medical history.

 Confidentiality and Data Protection